datasnakes/OrthoEvolution/Datasnakes/Manager/README.md

 Manager
 =========
-The classes and functions in this module have been designed to help manage existing and new projects and pipelines using the Cookies module and the different utilities found in the Tools module.
+The classes and functions in this module have been designed to help manage existing and new projects using the Cookies module as well as the different utilities found in the Tools module.

 ### Management, RepoManagement, UserManagement, WebManagement, and Project Management classes